ilya250980/env/README.md

 ## Description

 A utility for verifying that environment variables are present in Node.js and Deno.
-The main use case is to easily throw an error when an environment variable is missing.
-This is most useful immediately after a Node.js or Deno program has been initiated, to fail fast and let you know that environment variables haven't been setup correctly.

-## Usage
+The
 ### Node.js

 Install using [npm][npm] or [yarn][yarn]: